mvincerx/git-workflows-training/README.md

 I use this Git Workflows Sandbox to train contributors to Clear Linux\* OS documentation.
 I also use this repo to train folks on other open source projects, and I'm happy to set up a training session.
-Note: This training is accompanied by other slides and is intended to be given in person/via Skype..
+Note: This training is accompanied by other slides and is intended to be given in person/via Skype.

 To request a training, please [send an email](michael.vincerra@intel.com).